-With a focus on developing our People to become the next generation leaders, we demonstrated our commitment to continue investing for the future and offer tremendous career opportunities, through a number of promotions during the year.
-As of 1 July 2018, 2 of our Directors were promoted to Partner and 3 of our Senior Managers were promoted to Director.
-In addition, 131 colleagues were promoted up to the management level of Senior Manager as of 1 July 2018, 86 colleagues as of 1 January 2018 and 135 colleagues as of 1 July 2017.
+With a focus on developing our People to become the next generation leaders, we demonstrate our commitment to continue investing for the future and offer tremendous career opportunities, through a number of promotions this year.

+As of July 2019, 5 of our Directors were promoted to Partner, 3 of our Senior Managers were promoted to Director and 22 of our Managers were promoted to Senior Manager.
+Moreover, our team of Directors was strengthened through the recruitment of 3 new Directors.